zenml-io/blog.zenml.io/_posts/2022-03-14-zero-six-three-release.md

 ## 🙌 Community Contributions

-We received [a contribution](https://github.com/zenml-io/zenml/pull/422) from [Rasmus Halvgaard](https://github.com/halvgaard), in which he fixed a number of documentation errors and redundancies in our codebase.
-Thank you, Rasmus!
+We received [a contribution](https://github.com/zenml-io/zenml/pull/438) from [Ben](https://github.com/pafpixel), in which he fixed a typo in our documentation.
+Thank you, Ben!

 ## Contribute to ZenML!